Syllable Stress in American English

-When you listen to Americans pronounce words you might notice that they always stress one syllable more that the others.
+When you listen to American English speakers you might have noticed that they always stress one syllable in each word more that the others.

-That’s because in English words one syllable always pronounced with more emphasis than the other syllables.
-The vowel in the stressed syllable is lengthened and clear.
+That’s because in spoken English, one syllable in a word always pronounced with more emphasis than the other syllables.
+The vowel in the stressed syllable is lengthened and articulated with a slightly high and clear sound.

-Pronunciation teachers call this emphasis syllable stress.
+Pronunciation and accent reduction teachers call this emphasis syllable stress.
 Learning to use syllable stress is one of the very best ways to improve your English pronunciation and reduce your accent.

 There are a series of rules or patterns you can use to decide which syllable to stress in an English word.
 Here are four of these patterns:

-1. The first part of a a compound word is usually stressed.
+1. The first part of a a compound noun is typically stressed.

 For example: NOTEbook, HAIRcut, AIRport, BATHroom.